Longest Lasting Razor Blades

 Preserving Your Razor Blade

-If you take some time to give a little TLC to your razor and follow these simple steps, you are sure to get much more use out of a single blade for much longer;
+If you take some time to give a little TLC to your razor and follow these simple steps, you will get much more use out of a single blade for much longer, saving you a significant amount of money in the long run.

 Longer Lasting Blades - Storage - Prevention

-• Make sure to thoroughly clean and scrub your razor to eliminate all soap scum and stubble after each use.
+• Make sure to thoroughly clean and scrub your razor to eliminate all soap scum and stubble after each use, ensuring its longevity and your continued satisfaction with its performance.

 • Rinse your razor in warm water to remove all soap and leftover skin or hair.